ruby-formatter/rufo/docs/settings.md

 - `:double`: (default) use doublequotations unless one or more escaped double-quotations are included
 - `:single`: use single quotations unless one or more interpolations `#{}` or escaped single quotations are included
+- `:mixed`: use mixed quotations if you don't want to change quotes

 This does not affect `%q()` (single), `%Q()` (double), or quotation marks within heredocs.